 Keep these thoughts in mind as you go through the steps:

-- You will be using an administrative program called BRadmin Light; there is no need to install any other software to configure the printer.
+- You will be using an administrative program called BRadmin Light; there is no need to install this or any other software to configure the printer.
 BRadmin Light can be run directly from download without installing.

 - Define both a wired and wireless-network on the same printer, even though only one can be used at a time.
 By setting both, you have the flexibility to move the printer without re-configuring.
 This also aids in debugging if the wireless fails or becomes de-configured.